-MASTER OF ARTS IN CHURCH GROWTH (MACG)
+MASTER OF ARTS IN MISSIONAL MULTIPLICATION (MAMM)

-The TISOT Master of Arts in Church Growth provides expertise to those serving full-time in ministry.
-With its emphasis on church growth and finishing the Great Commission, this program gives special attention to equipping students to oversee the expansion of disciple making training and saturation church planting.
+The Master of Arts in Missional Multiplication provides expertise to those serving full-time in ministry.
+With its emphasis on church multiplication and finishing the Great Commission, this program gives special attention to equipping students to oversee the expansion of disciple making training and saturation church planting.
 Further, to support a lifetime of sustained ministry, students will also experience growth in personal spiritual formation, reading and research methods, cross-cultural engagement, and theological thinking grounded in biblical study.
-Teleo University's Master of Arts in Church Growth builds on the 90 credit hour prerequisite Bachelor of Pastoral Ministry (BPM) or higher degree.
-In this program, students learn practical principles of church growth.
+Teleo University's Master of Arts in Missional Multiplication builds on the 90 credit hour prerequisite Bachelor of Theology in Missional Leadership (BTML) or higher degree.
+In this program, students learn practical principles of church growth and multiplication.
 They also apply their learning to a real-life ministry project to expand ministry toward finishing the Great Commission in their region and sphere of influence.
-This program is authorized as a religious exempt degree.
-It is not program accredited.
+This program is authorized as a religious-exempt degree.
+It is not currently program-accredited.